semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 #### comparison operator

-Comparison operators are used for comparing values, It either returns True or False according to the condition.
-An operand is a name given to  each value that is being compared
+Comparison operators are used for comparing values; It either returns True or False according to the condition.
+An operand is a name given to each value that is being compared.

 * ">"    Greater that - True if the left operand is greater than the right
 * "<"    Less that - True if the left operand is less than the right